Skip to content

 run_group_analysis(subject_ids: list[str], simulation: str, space: str = 'mesh', tissue_type: str = 'GM', analysis_type: str = 'spherical', center: tuple[float, float, float] | None = None, radius: float | None = None, coordinate_space: str = 'subject', atlas: str | None = None, region: str | list[str] | None = None, visualize: bool = False, output_dir: str | Path | None = None) -> GroupResult

-Run the same ROI analysis across subject_ids and summarise.
+Run the same ROI analysis across multiple subjects and summarise.

 Source code in tit/analyzer/group.py